Skip to content

 One Piece Topless Bathing Suit” (Terry and I share a composite lead – our voices are blended together):

-ERNIE’S OTHER SIX VOCALS ARE:
+ERNIE’S OTHER EIGHT VOCALS ARE:

 Shut Down“: